How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 Each guided system comes with a different sharpening hone for different purposes.

-I’m using the 5-Stone Ceramic Knife Sharpener by Lansky, and the honing rods I’ve got on this are:
+I’m using the 5-Stone Ceramic Knife Sharpener by Lansky, and the honing rods I get on this are:

 1. Coarse red hone– For repairing dull and damaged edges.